linorcohen/Brick-Breaker-Game/README.md

-# EX3_2 - Brick Breaker game part 2 - add aditional Collision strategies.
+# Brick Breaker game
-The Brick Breaker from Ex3_1 with additional feature - each brick gets a different strategy randomly.
+The Brick Breaker Game with collision strategies.

 The given strategies are:
 - Camera Strategy - Zooms in the resultion closer to the ball until the ball hit 4 bricks.